AdesisNetlife/authrc/README.md

 ## Stage

-Current version:  0.1-beta
+Current version: 0.1

 Note that the specification is currently under active designing, which means that notorious changes can be done during the process

-Please take the above into account if you want to make your own implementation based on the standard
+Please take the above into account if you want to make your own implementation based on this specification standard

 ## Goals